kovidgoyal/calibre/manual/viewer.rst

 Starting the viewer
 --------------------

-You can view any of the books in your calibre library by selecting the book and pressing the View button.
+You can view any of the books in your calibre library by selecting the book and pressing the :guilabel:`View` button.
 This will open up the book in the ebook viewer.
 You can also launch the viewer by itself from the Start menu in Windows or using the command :command:`ebook-viewer` in Linux and OS X (you have to install the command line tools on OS X first by going to :guilabel:`Preferences->Advanced->Miscellaneous`).